KidSysco/jquery-ui-month-picker/README.md

     <h3>ShowAnim</h3>
     Type: String<br />
     Default: 'fadeIn'<br />
-    Supported values: ['fadeIn', 'slideDown']<br />
+    Supported values: ['fadeIn', 'slideDown', 'none']<br />
     Since: 2.4</br>
-    Sets the animation to use only when the  menu is opened.
+    Sets the animation to use only when the  menu is open, you can disable the show animation by passing in none.
     <p>
     If you want to have the same animation for both opening and closing the menu use the <a href='#animation'>Animation option</a> instead.